![]() | |

 4) Geography

-Continents, countries, regions
+Continents, countries, and regions need the definite article.

 Voglio visitare l’Italia. | I want to visit Italy. | |